 - It is calcite

-- It is an excellent choice for dry surfaces like halls, living room, and bedroom.
+- It is an excellent choice for dry surfaces like halls, living rooms, and bedrooms.

 - Polished travertine is high in resisting stains, slippery, and reflecting light with glossy finishing.